Description

 - Stems: thin

-- Stem and petiole color: pinkish green, turning wine-red in winter
+- Colour of stem and petiole: pinkish green, turning wine-red in winter

 - Hairs: scaly, 10 to 18 branches